Interdisciplinary Performance and Media Artist Based in Tehran, Iran

 archive of migration, the piece explores how objects hold identity, loss, and transition.
 The audio—

-composed, sung, and produced by me; uses whispered, layered vocals to reflect the fractured temporality
+composed, sung, and produced by me—uses whispered, layered vocals to reflect fractured temporality

 between Iran and the United States.